-of the "entry/exit fact."
-This experiment fails to match the "JC/JD fact" since JC by existing establishments (which is the total JC minus JC by opening establishments) remains high.
+Table 13: Summary statistics for Experiment 2: Japanese data and model substantially and becomes close to the Japanese data.
+The reason is that small establishments exit less frequently-therefore, many small establishments remain operating.
+Therefore, here I match the "size fact" on the establishments by forcing the match of the "entry/exit fact."
+This experiment fails to match the "JC/JD fact" since the JC rate by existing establishments (which is the total JC rate minus the JC rate by opening establishments) remains high.

-2. Experiment 2: Higher entry cost
+4.5.2 Experiment 2: higher entry cost

 Another possibility in generating a lower entry/exit rate in Japan is that a Japanese establishment may be facing a larger entry cost.
 In practice, it is difficult to measure all of the aspects of the entry cost.
 However, there are some indications that the entry cost is somewhat higher in Japan due to regulations.
-For example, the "Doing Business" dataset18 (constructed by the World Bank) shows that in 2006 the monetary cost of starting a business was 7.5 percent of income per capita in Japan, while it was 0.7 percent of income per capita in the United States.
-While both numbers are very small,19 other measures also consistently show that it is more costly to start up a business in Japan.
+For example, the "Doing Business" dataset18 (constructed by the World Bank) shows that in 2006 the monetary cost of starting a business was 7.5% of income per capita in Japan, while it was 0.7% of income per capita in the U.S. While both numbers are very small,19 other measures also consistently show that it is more costly to start up a business in Japan.